GinjaChris/dnssec_live/README.md

 But what if I don't have an installed Arch linux system?
 ========================================================

-An ISO can be downloaded from https://www.dropbox.com/s/e3rl5uq4mpvyk2i/DNSSEC-live_v0.4.iso?dl=1
+A pre-built DNSSEC_live ISO can be downloaded from https://www.dropbox.com/s/e3rl5uq4mpvyk2i/DNSSEC-live_v0.4.iso?dl=1

 Run it in a VM.